Operation UNIFIER: Canada in Ukraine

 In Kyiv, they were “living off of the economy.”
 Whereas those who stayed on base had military quarters and ate in a cafeteria, for Captain Gareau, “it was just like as if I was in Canada.
 So, you go grocery shopping, you cook in between the work you have to do… we worked from home basically… When we had free time, in evenings or on weekends, we’d go visit Kyiv and go to different restaurants, things like that.”

-Captain Gareau and others from the Royal Montreal Regiment with Defence Minister Harjit S. Sajjan in Ukraine (source: personal collection, used with permission.
+Captain Gareau and others from the Royal Montreal Regiment with Defence Minister Harjit S. Sajjan in Ukraine (source: Personal collection, used with permission.
 Photo by Aviator Labossière).

 What was your first impression of Kyiv?